ryan-anderson-ds/ryan-anderson-ds.github.io/consulting.md

 ---
 layout: page
-title: Consulting
+title: Consulting Services
-permalink: /about/
+permalink: /consulting/
 ---

-### Consulting services
 I am employed as a senior data scientist at a large tech firm in Canada, but have loads of spare time!
 Therefore, I offer part time consulting as a side-hustle.

 ### What do I specialise in?